Donation Basics: Step-By-Step

 The transplant team’s job is simple: protect the health and well-being of the donor.
 Here is your medical team:

-You will always have someone available to answer questions.
-If anything raises concern, you will not be approved because Northwestern prioritizes your health.
+You will always have someone available on the Donor Team to answer questions at Northwestern Medicine.
+And if any health issue raises concern to them, you will not be approved because they prioritize your health.

 If You Are Slightly Curious